mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/angular_todo_list_beginning/index.md

 The first line is a JavaScript import that imports Angular.
 The `@Component()` decorator specifies metadata about the `AppComponent`.
-The default metadata properties are as follows:
+Here's some more information about the metadata we're using:

+- [`standalone`](https://angular.io/api/core/Component#standalone): Describe whether the component requires a [NgModule](https://angular.io/guide/ngmodules#the-basic-ngmodule) or not.
+  Your app will directly manage template dependencies (components, directives, etc.) using imports when it's a standalone.
-- `selector`: Tells you the name of the CSS selector that you use in a template to instantiate this component.
+- [`selector`](https://angular.io/api/core/Directive#selector): Tells you the name of the CSS selector that you use in a template to instantiate this component.
 Here it is `'app-root'`.
   In the `index.html`, within the `body` tag, the Angular CLI added `<app-root></app-root>` when generating your application.
   You use all component selectors in the same way by adding them to other component HTML templates.
-- `templateUrl`: Specifies the HTML file to associate with this component.
+- [`templateUrl`](https://angular.io/api/core/Component#templateurl): Specifies the HTML file to associate with this component.
   Here it is, './app.component.html',
-- `styleUrls`: Provides the location and name of the file for your styles that apply specifically to this component.
+- [`styleUrls`](https://angular.io/api/core/Component#styleurls): Provides the location and name of the file for your styles that apply specifically to this component.
 Here it is `'./app.component.css'`.
+- [`imports`](https://angular.io/api/core/Component#imports): Allows you to specify the component's dependencies that can be used within its template.

 The `filter` property is of type `union`, which means `filter` could have the value of `all`, `active`, or `done`.
 With the `union` type, if you make a typo in the value you assign to the `filter` property, TypeScript lets you know so that you can catch the bug early.